AdarshaAdhikari07/7159_adhika108/README.md

 # Optimization and Machine Learning Work
-This zone holds a set of Jupyter notebooks diving into many optimization ways and machine learning types.
+This work holds a set of Jupyter notebooks diving into many optimization ways and machine learning types.
 All notebooks dig into a unique issue, from well-known operations research jobs to new uses in machine learning and data info.

 # Overview of Notebooks:
 # 1. Linear Programming for Picking Features and Using Resources